Micheloncio/bozal/README.md

 # Yap Yap

 This repo contains full-stack project of a social network about dogs.
+See demo: [Yap Yap](https://boiling-badlands-65486.herokuapp.com/#/)

 ## Motivation